kubanmar/madas-docs/tutorials.rst

    tutorials/5_custom_Backend
    tutorials/6_custom_API

-You can also download the tutorials as Python notebooks for following them interactively here:
+You can also download the tutorials as Python notebooks for following them interactively.
+Please make sure you follow the :doc:`instructions for installation </tutorials/0_preparations_and_installation>` before starting.

 * :download:`Tutorial 1: Data download and management <tutorials/1_data_download_and_management.ipynb>`
 * :download:`Tutorial 2: Using material fingerprints <tutorials/2_using_material_fingerprints.ipynb>`